What's the Tiggle story?

 What makes Tiggle stand out?

-Founder's Dairy
+Founder's Diary

 Have you ever felt that itch to do something crazy and unconventional?
 I am staying in Gurgaon, like any other 20 years old, doing a full-time job as a content creator and life is decent.
 But that itch to do something was real, I wanted to experiment, create a product, generate employment and “change the world”.